kfahn22/NOAA_final_project/noaa.md

 ## Synopsis

-It is perhaps not surprising that the economic cost of Hurricane Katrina (2005) is an order of magnitude above all other weather events in the Storm data set (refer to Table 1).
-What is perhaps unexpected is that excessive heat causes the most deaths (refer to Table 2).
-As my daughter pointed out, if the news outlets warn of a major impending storm, most reasonable people make plans to move out of harm's way.
-This is less likely to be true when there is a forecast of higher than normal temperatures; hence, the higher death rate.
-While excessive heat causes the most deaths, tornados lead to a greater number of combined injuries and deaths -- and in 2011 there was a very large number of fatalities/injuries caused by tornados (see Figures 2 and 3).
+I grew up close to Johnstown, PA--the site of one of the greatest floods in the US^[https://www.jaha.org/attractions/johnstown-flood-museum/flood-history/]--so I was not surprised that flooding leads to the most economic damage .
+Nor was I particularly surprised to learn that drought led to the most crop damage (refer to Table 1).
+What I did find surprising is that excessive heat causes the most deaths.
+Tornadoes led to a greater number of combined injuries (refer to Table 3).
+Figures 2 and 3 reveal that there is quite a bit of variation in which events have the greatest impact on human health by year -- in 1998 there were a large number of fatalities due to excessive heat, while in 2011 there were a very large number of fatalities/injuries caused by tornadoes.

-Does the document have a synopsis that describes and summarizes the data analysis in less than 10 sentences?
+On a regional level, flooding in the West led to the most economic damage , while drought in the several regions of the country-- the Northeast, South, and West--led to the most crop damage (refer to Table 2).
+People were more likely to die in the South from a tornado, but more likely to die from excessive heat in the Midwest or Northeast (refer to Table 4).

 ##  Data Processing

-Thanks to Mentor Usama Khalil's useful post on cleaning the storm data.
-[1]
-[https://www.coursera.org/learn/reproducible-research/discussions/all/threads/38y35MMiEeiERhLphT2-QA]  and this guide to handling the coding of CROPDMGEXP and PROPDMGEXP [https://rstudio-pubs-static.s3.amazonaws.com/58957_37b6723ee52b455990e149edde45e5b6.html]